 The AP lab initiative began in late 2014, led by TPC’s Lab Clinical Value Analysis Team (CVAT).
 The team consisted of lab directors from each Member facility, in coordination with Member pathologists and the TPC Supply Chain Council.

 At the end of the review process, two suppliers were selected, and the results were impressive.
 The category spend for nine TPC Member organizations was over $3 million.
 By leveraging their combined purchasing power, these Members realized an immediate savings of $529,000, with the potential for more savings in the future.
-In addition to the financial benefit, the program also afforded a turnaround guarantee with penalty, third party billing, firm pricing for the term of the agreement, web portal tool and services, and educational training.
+In addition to the financial benefit, the program also afforded a turnaround guarantee with penalty, third party billing, web portal tool and services, and educational training.

 Stronger Together.
 Superior Results.